THE IMPORTANCE OF PRE-PLANNING A FUNERAL OR CREMATION SERVICE

 Some questions to consider to help you plan your funeral needs.

-• Do you want a visitation or viewing prior to a service or cremation?
+- Do you want a visitation or viewing before a service or cremation?

-These questions above can begin to form an outline of your funeral plan and get you started.
-If you are opting for a funeral service and burial, there will be more options to consider.
+These questions above can help you form an outline of your funeral plan and get started.
+If you opt for a funeral service and burial, there will be more options to consider.

-Taking some time to pre-plan, record your wishes, and share them with your family can ensure everyone has peace of mind.
-No one likes to discuss death or end-of-life planning, but as something inevitable, it is important for your family to ensure they can be somewhat prepared to carry out your wishes.
+Taking time to pre-plan, record your wishes, and share them with your family can ensure everyone has peace of mind.
+No one likes to discuss death or end-of-life planning, but as something inevitable, your family needs to ensure they can be somewhat prepared to carry out your wishes.